-- Students may retain up to three (3) approved standard proctors on file with the University, in addition to RP Now. - Students should request to sit for a final examination during the last two (2) weeks of the course by submission of the "Request to take Final Exam Online Form" located in the myCSU Student Portal.
-Students must be enrolled in their course a minimum of three (3) weeks before the request can be processed; the Academic Course Load Policy may be reviewed for further information. - Final Examinations must be submitted for grading by 11:59pm, Central Standard Time (CST), on the last day of class. - Valid, government-issued photo identification, such as a driver's license, is required for identity verification prior to examination administration. - Compliance with all identified final examination violations is required, as noted in the Exam Violations section of this policy. - Students are allotted 4-hours for examination completion.
+- Students should request to sit for a final examination during the last two (2) weeks of the course by submission of the "Request to take Final Exam Online Form" located in the myCSU Student Portal.
+Students must be enrolled in their course a minimum of three (3) weeks before the request can be processed; the Academic Course Load Policy may be reviewed for further information. - Final Examinations must be submitted for grading by 11:59pm, Central Standard Time (CST), on the last day of class. - Valid, government-issued photo identification, such as a driver's license, is required for identity verification prior to examination administration. - Compliance with all identified final examination violations is required, as noted in the Exam Violations section of this policy. - Students are allotted four (4)hours for examination completion, which begins at the time the exam is initially opened.
 The time allotment is cumulative; therefore, a total of 15 minutes in short breaks may be taken during the examination administration and are included in the time allotment.
 No materials are allowed to leave or re-enter the testing area. - Use of examination materials includes only a writing utensil, blank scratch paper, a course textbook, and a calculator.
-Online calculators may be utilized, with the approval of the course professor.
+Online calculators or other software may be utilized, with the approval of the course professor or Office of Disability Services.
 Other materials are not permitted unless specified in the examination instructions or course syllabus. - Access to MS Office Suite software or equivalent.
-All documents should be started without any previous formatting. - Fees incurred by use of proctoring services are the responsibility of the student. - Final Examinations should be taken in an environment which the student is not likely to be interrupted during examination administration.
+All documents should be started without any previous formatting. - Fees incurred by use of proctoring services are the responsibility of the student. - Final Examinations should be taken in an environment which the student is not likely to be interrupted during examination - It is recommended that students have more than one approved proctor on file.